vumichien/cocoindex/examples/product_recommendation/README.md

-# Build Real-Time Product Recommendation based on LLM Taxonomy Extraction and Knowledge Graph
+# Build Real-Time Recommendation Engine with LLM and Graph Database

+We will build a real-time product recommendation engine with LLM and graph database.
+In particular, we will use LLM to understand the category (taxonomy) of a product.
+In addition, we will use LLM to enumerate the complementary products - users are likely to buy together with the current product (pencil and notebook).

-We will process a list of products and use LLM to extract the taxonomy and complimentary taxonomy for each product.
+We will use Graph to explore the relationships between products that can be further used for product recommendations or labeling.

 Please drop [CocoIndex on Github](https://github.com/cocoindex-io/cocoindex) a star to support us and stay tuned for more updates.
 Thank you so much 🥥🤗. [![GitHub](https://img.shields.io/github/stars/cocoindex-io/cocoindex?color=5B5BD6)](https://github.com/cocoindex-io/cocoindex)